 - C-RAF (iCAST): The Hong Kong Monetary Authority (HKMA) has developed a Cyber Risk Assessment Framework (C-RAF) that includes elements of a maturity assessment and drives the scope of Authorising Institutions (AI) subject to Intelligence Led Cyber Attack Simulation Testing (iCAST) phases.

-Please contact us to find out how Nettitude can test your organisation against these frameworks.
+Please contact us to find out how LRQA Nettitude can test your organisation against these frameworks.

 To learn more about the cyber resiliency frameworks available and in development globally, and the key differences between them, take a look at our research paper.